 Founded in 2007 by Father Jim Achadinha and Cliff Garvey, the Assisi Project is a Fellowship of Franciscans in Spirit that seeks to live the Gospel of Jesus Christ through the inspiration of Saint Francis and Saint Clare of Assisi.
 Our mission is to serve the Church and to give witness to the Good News of Christ through formation and prayer, pilgrimage and retreat, and educating others about our way of life.
 On the last Saturday of each month, the Assisi Project meets at 8:00am for “Saturday Morning with Saint Francis” in Saint Ann Church (74 Pleasant Street in Gloucester, Massachusetts).
 Each gathering is a two-hour mini-retreat that includes Mass, formation, faith sharing, and fellowship.
 Coffee and refreshments are served.

 During the coming months, our formation is based on studying the book, The Franciscan Saints, by Robert Ellsberg.
 This wonderful new book profiles 101 saints whose lived in the spirit of Saint Francis and offer us the courage and inspiration to follow in their footsteps.
-In preparation for our next “Saturday with Saint Francis,” scheduled for Saturday, June 30th, we will be reading and reflecting on the following selections from the book:
+In preparation for our next “Saturday with Saint Francis,” scheduled for Saturday, August 25th, we will be reading and reflecting on the final chapters of the book: